peterfarrar/principles-of-management-notes/notes_ch_05.md

 1. The values and styles that leaders espouse and practice.
 2. The heroes and heroines that the company rewards and holds up as examples.
 3. The rites and symbols that organizations value.
-4. The way that organizational executives and members communicate amung themselves and with teir stakeholders.
+4. The way that organizational executives and members communicate amoung themselves and with their stakeholders.

 Culture can account for 20-30% of the difference in performance, compared to unremarkable competitors.
 Culture is based in values.
 Values model and communicate compliance standards.